 If the retina tears or buckles, it loses contact with nourishing blood flow.
-That's retinal detachment, and it's a medical emergency.
-(Learn more)
+That is retinal detachment, and it’s a medical emergency.

 What Is a Retinal Detachment?